melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 <!--chapter:end:30model.Rmd-->

 # Assessment Results
-The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params} and the likelihood components are shown in Table \@ref(tab:params).
+The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params} and the likelihood components are in Table \@ref(tab:drop-one).
 Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are shown in Table \@ref(tab:referenceES).
 Estimates of stock size and status over time are shown in Table \@ref(tab:timeseries).

-The full r4ss plotting output is available in the supplementary material.
+The full r4ss plotting output is available in the supplementary materials1.

 ## Parameter Estimates